MarkBlumenthal/ENQODE/Part4/zero-trust-backend/README.md

 # Testing in postman

-API Endpoints and testing in postman
-1. Submit Zero-Trust Score Data
-Endpoint: POST /submit
-Description: Submits a Zero-Trust Score entry and stores it in the backend (JSON file).
+1. Description: Submits a Zero-Trust Score entry and stores it in the backend (JSON file).
-Request Body (JSON):
+Request Body raw(JSON):
 URL: http://localhost:3000/submit
 Post